aleshaleksey/fansys23/abilities.md

 **Limitations**: A familiar has certain limitations.
 - A familiar's vessel must be an animal of size "tiny" or "small".
 - If a familiar's vessel is killed, it cannot be given a new vessel till the next day.
-- A character can ONLY have one single familiar.
+- A character can ONLY have one familiar.

 **Rules**:
 - A familiar has an intelligence of 5 + [Bind Familiar level] x 2.